-- The lease term includes the noncancellable period of the lease and certain periods covered by options to extend to reflect how long the lease is expected to be in effect, with terms and conditions varying by the type of underlying asset. - Fixed and certain variable payments as well as lease incentives and certain other payments are included in the measurement of the lease liability (lessee) or lease receivable (lessor).
+- The CSB uses the interest rate stated in lease or subscription contracts.
+When the interest rate is not provided or the implicit rate cannot be readily determined, the CSB uses its estimated incremental borrowing rate as the discount rate for leases and subscriptions. - The lease and subscription term includes the noncancellable period of the lease or subscription and certain periods covered by options to extend to reflect how long the lease or subscription is expected to be in effect, with terms and conditions varying by the type of underlying asset. - Fixed and certain variable payments as well as lease or subscription incentives and certain other payments are included in the measurement of the lease receivable (lessor), or subscription liability.

-The CSB monitors changes in circumstances that would require a remeasurement or modification of its leases.
-The CSB will remeasure the lease asset and liability (lessee) or the lease receivable and deferred inflows of resources (lessor) if certain changes occur that are expected to significantly affect the amount of the lease liability or lease receivable.
+The CSB monitors changes in circumstances that would require a remeasurement or modification of its leases and subscriptions.
+The CSB will remeasure the lease receivable and deferred inflows of resources or the subscription asset and liability if certain changes occur that are expected to significantly affect the amount of the lease receivable or subscription liability.